Complement component 2

 Complement C2 is a protein that in humans is encoded by the C2 gene.
-The protein encoded by this gene is part of the classical pathway of the complement system, acting as a multi-domain serine protease.
+The protein encoded by this gene is part of the classical pathway of the complement system, acting as a multi-domain serine protease, which are a class of enzymes that cleave peptide bonds in other proteins.
 Deficiency of C2 has been associated with certain autoimmune diseases.

+The Complement system is generated to regulate self protection from infection.
+The overall Complement system is composed of protein groups that collaborate in destroying foreign invaders, which ultimately remove debris from cells and tissues.
+When the body detects a foreign invader, the complement system becomes activated.

+This activation process involves complement component 2 protein attaching to complement component 4 protein to form the complement system.
+Complement component 4 is a protein involved in autoimmunity, and when this protein attaches to complement component 2, it triggers an immune response.
+While component 4 protein is imperative for connection recognition pathways for the antibody-antigen response, complement component 2 protein is critical for regulation of these processes.

 Function

 In the classical and lectin pathways of complement activation, formation of the C3-convertase and C5-convertases requires binding of C2 to an activated surface-bound C4b in the presence of Mg2+; the resultant C4bC2 complex is cleaved by C1s or MASP2 into C2a and C2b.
 It is thought that cleavage of C2 by C1s, while bound to C4b, results in a conformational rotation of C2b whereas the released C2a fragment may retain most of its original structure.